-- RG 000.34 In determining what constitutes reasonable inquiries and verification, the modified responsible lending obligations require you to have regard to the factors set out in 133BXC(3): see Table 2. - RG 000.35 These factors are generally intended to lower the scope and intensity of the inquiries and verification required under s130.
-However, in some circumstances, a more robust analysis may be required (e.g. if products are poorly designed or attract especially vulnerable consumers).
+- RG 281.38 In determining what constitutes reasonable inquiries and reasonable steps to verify, the modified responsible lending obligations require you to have regard to the factors set out in 133BXC(3): see Table 2. - RG 281.39 These factors are generally intended to lower the scope and intensity of the inquiries and verification required under s130.
+However, in some circumstances, a more robust analysis may be required (see examples in Table 2).
 You should consider these factors holistically, and you may weigh them depending on the individual circumstances of a particular credit application.

-Note See the Explanatory Memorandum at paragraph 2.33 and 2.69.
+Note: See the Explanatory Memorandum at paragraphs 2.33 and 2.69.